edjw/edjw-old-blog/posts/2020-05-17-websites-and-allotments-why-do-i-write-code.md

 My answer is, farmers don't have allotments.
 Let me explain.

+Aside (20-5-20): Since I published this, I've come across people talking about digital gardening.
+This seems to be publishing iterations of their learning on a website.
+It's not really what I mean here despite the allotment as website metaphor being similar.

 Making my personal website and [my sideprojects](/tags/new-website) are a hobby.

 It's taken me a long time to understand this.
 My wife was very surprised when I said the other day that I had only just realised this.